dbehnke/vagrant/README.md

     make

 If you want to only build certain distributions, simply edit the Makefile and change the BOXES variable.

+## Starting a VM

+e.g. OL511-32

+    vagrant up ol511-32
+    vagrant ssh ol511-32